lusciousmangoes/astro/README.md

-# Astro project, hopefully this will work, even after a few changes
+# Astrophysics Project 1
-# for more info,
+# Create Stars

 …or create a new repository on the command line